 Don’t forget to invest in a portable air pump so you can use your car cigarette lighter to get the mattress pumped up!

-Bring an old set of sheets (be sure they fit your air mattress) and pillows or pick some up at Goodwill.
-You’ll likely want to toss them at the end of the week.
+Pack an old set of sheets (be sure they fit your air mattress) and pillows or pick some up at Goodwill.
+You’ll definitely want to toss them at the end of the week.

 If you’re the crafty type then consider making one of these swamp bucket coolers.